 - Expand your support network.
 Whether you find spirituality in a church, mosque or synagogue, in your family, or in nature walks with a friend, this sharing of spiritual expression can help build relationships.

 - Lead a healthier life.
-People who consider themselves spiritual appear to be better able to cope with stress and heal from illness or addiction faster.
+People who consider themselves spiritual may be better able to cope with stress and may experience health benefits.

 Uncovering your spirituality may take some self-discovery.
 Here are some questions to ask yourself to discover what experiences and values define you: